 While watching a rerun of The Dukes of Hazzard, a popular ’70’s tv show, I noticed the use of CB radios were everywhere.
 A way to find out if others were on the “network” was asking the question, “Do you have your ears on?”
 That question made me think of how many ears marketers need, to know what their customers are thinking and what they want.

 According to Gary Vaynerchuk, a social media guru, marketers tend to speak and not listen to their customers.
-I was actually thinking about this topic when I read this short interview with him.
 So we are back to the basics of marketing.
 LISTEN.
 Marketing is listening to members and prospects of their community.

 A little less talk, and a lot more listening